Texas Kappa Sigma Educational Foundation

 Nominees for Directors, Officers, Trustees, and the Executive Committee of the Foundation are put forth annually by the Nominating Committee, a majority of which must not be current Directors.
 The Nominating Committee takes into account contributions of both time and funding to the overall purposes of the Foundation.
 The Executive Committee maintains responsibility for selection of Awards Recipients.
 In conjunction with Tau Chapter's Parents' Association, Trustees also coordinate an annual celebration (commonly known as Tau Trustees and Parents' Weekend) during which students and alumni are honored.
 These awards typically include:

-- The Philip Moore Award, honoring a Tau Chapter Senior;
+- The Philip Moore Award, honoring a Tau Chapter Undergraduate Member;

-- The Gabe Higgins Award, honoring a Tau Chapter Junior;
+- The Walt Schoenvogel Award honoring a Tau Chapter Undergraduate Member.

 The Foundation was created in 1955 by the following organizers:

 |B. W. Crain, Jr.||W. L. Rudd, Jr|